AndrewJSeverson/checklist-task-manager/README.md

-Task Manager - REST API Service
+Checklist Task Manager - REST API Service
 ====================
 The Checklist Task Manager Spring-Boot application is meant to interface with a cloud foundry Postgres service to handle all interactions between the database and the users/system.